pmem/rpma/THREAD_SAFETY.md

 - rpma_peer_cfg_get_direct_write_to_pmem
 - rpma_peer_cfg_get_descriptor

-are thread-safe only if each thread operates on a **separate configuration structure** (`struct rpma_peer_cfg`) used only by this one thread.
-They are not thread-safe if threads operate on one configuration structure common for more than one thread.
+are thread-safe only if each thread operates on a **separate peer configuration structure** (`struct rpma_peer_cfg`) used only by this one thread.
+They are not thread-safe if threads operate on one peer configuration structure common for more than one thread.

 ## NOT thread-safe API calls